Brookfield Place Is Hosting the 5 Borough Challenge: Best Brews of NYC

 If you're sick of the same old Downtown rooftop scene, this happening spot 13 floors above the Hotel Lincoln offers a welcome respite as well as massive lake views unobstructed by Lincoln Park if you'd rather look at trees than buildings.
-With a retractable roof and an excellent burger, this always-cool option named after one of Lincoln's bodyguards has quickly become a Chicago summer essential.
+With a retractable roof and an excellent burger, this always-cool option named after one of Lincoln's bodyguards remains a Chicago summer essential.

 It's the best bar in the Loop, not to mention one of the city's most beautiful.
 So yeah, by now you know all about the stunning top-floor oasis atop the Chicago Athletic Association and its most Insta-worthy view overlooking Millennium Park.
 But that doesn't make you want to go there any less, now does it?

 More restaurant than bar, Fountainhead makes the list by virtue of one of the most pleasant rooftops in the city.
 Yeah, we said pleasant.
 Got a problem with that?
-Well, let's sort it out over a few of the 150-plus whiskies or 26 beers on tap, including two hand-pulled casks.
+Well, let's sort it out over a few of the 150-plus whiskies or 27 beers on tap with another 118 in bottles.
 Also pleasant?
 Your buzz.

 Are you tired of reading articles about the best Chicago rooftop bars and always seeing Drumbar?
 Well too bad, because the near-unanimous accolades exist for a reason.
 Several, actually.
 Like some of the finest cocktails in the city, a sexy 18th floor vibe above the Raffaello Hotel, and a ridic outdoor lounge with primo views of the lake and downtown.
 Grab a seat and stay a while or, what the hell, grab a room and keep the party going.

-Refreshingly less chic than your typical downtown rooftop, this affable and unpretentious space of family-style seating, turquoise banquets, and coffered ceilings is a casual hangout for ordering up the house-ground Bernie's cheeseburger paired with bourbon drinks and the mandatory "
+Refreshingly less chic than your typical downtown rooftop, this affable and unpretentious space of family-style seating, turquoise banquets, and coffered ceilings is a casual hangout for ordering up the house-ground Bernie's cheeseburger paired with bourbon drinks, Hemingway daiquiris, and margaritas.

 Is it possible to attend a place called Raised An Urban Rooftop Bar without putting your arms in the air to declare your intent to “raise the roof?”
 If you're not a total creep, it's actually pretty easy.
-It's also easy to love this stunner on the third floor of the Renaissance Chicago that turned a formerly unused meeting space into a gleaming indoor/outdoor rooftop deck with urban gardens, wine on tap, and sexy VIP areas for sipping in seclusion.
+It's also easy to love this stunner on the third floor of the Renaissance Chicago that turned a formerly unused meeting space into a gleaming indoor/outdoor rooftop deck with urban gardens, punch bowls, and sexy VIP areas for sipping in seclusion.

 Somehow slipping under the radar on the 26th floor of the Virgin Hotel, Cerise’s posh flagship terrace wraps around three sides of the building.
-With offbeat art and DJs spinning under twinkling lights inside, this casual chic space brings a slice of LA to the Loop, aided by pitchers of rum punch and one of the finest highballs in all of the land.
-Also, crab tostadas.
+With offbeat art and DJs spinning under twinkling lights inside, this casual chic space brings a slice of LA to the Loop, aided by shrimp skewers, bourbon mules, and PBR tallboys.
 Do it.

 If you don't love the delightful rooftop patio above this equally delightful Lincoln Square sausage shop, you might not be human (or at least not from Chicago).
 With communal wooden tables and an abundance of greenery, this relaxing European-style spot is the perfect place to tackle plates of goulash and 40+ types of smoked sausage while seeing how many beers and wines you can ingest on a Sunday afternoon before dialing into work “sick.”